To ensure everyone enjoys the Parks fully, we ask that you refrain from the following:

 – give way to pedestrians and animals at all times;

-– stop to allow oncoming pedestrians to walk round unless a comfortable distance is available
+– stop to allow oncoming pedestrians to walk around unless a comfortable distance is available

 – remain at a comfortable distance when following pedestrians – allow a comfortable distance when passing pedestrians